TheJacksonLaboratory/crf_slurm_basics/README.md

 Normally `sbatch` queues a job, prints out the `JOBID` for the queued job, and returns immediately.
 The exit status will be that of the `sbatch` command itself.
 However, if we use the `-W` (wait) flag for `sbatch`, the `sbatch` command will not exit till the job is done, then exit with the same exit code as the job itself:

 ```
-## each command line does not complete until queued job competes; sbatch $? set to same as the job:
+## each command line does not complete until queued job completes; sbatch $? set to same as the job:
 sbatch -W ex1.sh test_input1.txt
 sbatch -W ex1.sh test_input2.txt
 sbatch -W ex1.sh test_input3.txt